RasaHQ/rasa/docs/docs/reference/rasa/core/channels/socketio.md

                          **kwargs: Any) -> None
 ```

-Sends an image to the output
+Sends an image to the output.

 #### send\_text\_with\_buttons